Daph1986/mamamaki/README.md

 <div align="right"><a href="#top">🔝</a></div>

-Testing and Bugs :ballot_box_with_check: :bug:
+:white_check_mark: :bug: Testing and Bugs
 ======

 ### Testing file

-The tests have been done on multiple devices and browsers, in the end everything works as intended.
+The tests have been done on multiple devices and browsers.
+In the end everything works as intended.
 Because this topic contained more content than expected, a separate page was created.
 For more details about testing and bugs please view this [file](testing/README.md).

 <div align="right"><a href="#top">🔝</a></div>

-Deployment :computer:
+:computer: Deployment
 ======

 ### Live version